Loading...

 4. Intellectual Property : Protecting discoveries through patents is essential for the developed know-how including antigens, adjuvants, vaccine production methods, and formulations resulting from pre-clinical indications.
 This protection allows BiosYnth to maintain a competitive edge and attract investments from industrial and commercial partners.

-5. R&D (Research and Development) : R&D continues through all phases of vaccine development on a pilot scale, including the optimization of the vaccine formulation and improvement of production methods.
+5. R&D (Research and Development) : R&D continues through all stages of pilot-scale vaccine development, including formulation optimization and refinement of production methods.
+All activities are conducted in GLP-compliant facilities, ensuring scientific rigor, data traceability, and high-quality experimental outcomes.

-6. Clinical Trial: Given the complexity and high cost of clinical studies, finding strategic partners is crucial.
+6. Clinical Trial (with Partners): Given the complexity and high cost of clinical studies, finding strategic partners is crucial.
 These can be large pharmaceutical companies, national governments, or public and private institutions.
 These partners can provide funding, research infrastructure, and organized access to clinical study populations.